Desk with calculator, filing cabinets and bookkeeping notebook

 1. Tell us about yourself

-Whether you fill out the form or talk to our team, we will get to know you, your business and the type of bookkeeper you are looking for.
+Whether it's filling out the form or talking to our team, we'll get to know you, your business, and the type of bookkeeper you're looking for.

 2. Meet the accountants

-Our solution will find you the 3 accounting specialists that best fit your needs and will contact you at the desired time.
+Our solution will find you the 3 accounting specialists that best suit your needs and will contact you at the desired time.

 3. Confirm your choice

-100% free and without obligation, our team will accompany you to ensure the best possible match with your ideal accountant.
+100% free and without obligation, our team will accompany you to ensure the best possible connection with your ideal accountant.

 Find my accountant

-Your request will be processed within 48 working hours.
+Your request will be processed within a maximum of 48 working hours.

-Your ideal accountant could be anywhere in Québec
+Your ideal accountant could be located anywhere in Quebec

-Thank you for your interest!
+Thank you!
 Your request has been received!

 An error occurred while submitting the form, please try again.

-Recent news
+Recent News